Michele Carey

 Michele Carey (born Michele Lee Henson; February 26, 1942 – November 21, 2018) was an American actress who was best known for her role as Josephine "Joey" MacDonald in the 1966 Western film El Dorado.
 She appeared in movies and guest-starred in television series in the 1960s and 1970s.

 Early life and education

-Carey was born on February 26, 1942, in Annapolis, Maryland, to Stanley Willard Henson, Jr., and Thelma Burnell Henson; her father was working as a wrestling instructor at the U.S. Naval Academy.
+Carey was born on February 26, 1942, in Annapolis, Maryland, to Stanley Willard Henson Jr., and Thelma Burnell Henson; her father was working as a wrestling instructor at the U.S. Naval Academy.
 The family soon moved to Rochester, Minnesota, where her father continued his medical studies.
-Carey was a piano prodigy who won a national contest at the Chicago Music Festival at age 13, and performed with the Rochester Symphony Orchestra.
+Carey was a piano prodigy who had appeared on live television in Minneapolis and performed with the Rochester Symphony Orchestra.
+At age 13, she won gold at the Chicago Music Festival performing Paganini Variations, followed by an encore performance at Soldier Field that "brought down the house."